 Make sure to get a bag that has an adjustable hood and baffles that separate the shell from the lining.
 The hood will allow you to seal in the warmth and the baffles ensure there are no cold spots.

-How to Choose a Winter Sleeping Bag
+When to Use Winter Sleeping Bag

 Since there’s plenty of snow, ice, and rain in the winter, you need a sleeping bag that can handle moisture as well as freezing temperatures.